Hải Dương: Waterway

 Hai Duong city has a quite convenient waterway transportation system.
 From Hai Duong city, according to the Thai Binh river system, boats can go down to Hai Phong Port, or back to the northern midland mountainous provinces.

 Cong Cau Port is an inland waterway port with the function of loading and unloading goods - mainly raw materials - to and from other provinces and cities, the port has a capacity of 300,000 tons/year and a system of wharves and yards to meet the needs of domestic and foreign tourists.
 Transport goods by water in a convenient way.

 Railway

 The Hanoi-Hai Phong railway passes through Hai Duong city about 13 km, starting from Viet Hoa ward and ending at Ai Quoc ward.
 Connecting with other provinces at Hai Duong Station- the railway hub of the whole province, and Tien Trung is the transit station of the Northeast region of the province.

+Business environment

+On Vietnam's Provincial Competitiveness Index 2023, a key tool for evaluating the business environment in Vietnam’s provinces, Hai Duong received a score of 68.68.
+This was an improvement from 2022 in which the province received a score of 65.22.
+In 2023, the province received its highest scores on the ‘Entry Costs' and 'Law and Order' criterion and lowest scores on 'Transparency' and 'Business Support Policy'.